AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

 ---
 # Readiness Phase in Cloud Acceleration Manager {#readiness-phase-cam}

-Once you have created a project in Cloud Acceleration Manager, you can now start the assessment of your current Adobe Experience Manager (AEM) implementation in the Readiness phase.
+Once you have created a project in Cloud Acceleration Manager (CAM), you can now start the assessment of your current Adobe Experience Manager (AEM) implementation in the Readiness phase.

 The Readiness Phase includes: